Understanding Data Protection Myths: A Guide for Data Protection Day

 Myth: “Data protection is IT’s responsibility”

+✅ Fact: Everyone has a role to play.
 IT teams support secure systems, but every individual who handles personal data is responsible for keeping it accurate, secure, and confidential.

 Myth: “Only names and email addresses count as personal data”

-It includes photos, phone numbers, vehicle registration numbers, ID badges, location data, online identifiers, and even handwritten notes if a person can be identified, it counts.
+✅ Fact: Personal data is much broader.
+It includes photos, phone numbers, vehicle registration numbers, ID badges, location data, online identifiers, and even handwritten notes.
+If a person can be identified, it counts.

 Myth: “Data protection means we can’t share any information”

+✅ Fact: Data can be shared.
 As long as there is a lawful reason, the right people receive it, and only the minimum necessary information is shared, data protection law supports appropriate information sharing.

 Myth: “If it’s how we’ve always done it, it must be compliant”

-What matters is whether processing meets legal requirements and people’s reasonable expectations especially as technology, risks, and standards evolve.
+✅ Fact: Common practice doesn’t always mean lawful practice.
+What matters is whether processing meets legal requirements and people’s reasonable expectations.
+This is especially important as technology, risks, and standards evolve.

 Myth: “AI will take jobs from humans and replace decision-making entirely”

-While AI can automate tasks and support decision-making, humans remain responsible for how AI is used, particularly where personal data is involved.
-Data protection law requires human oversight, accountability, and safeguards especially for decisions that significantly impact individuals.
+✅ Fact: AI is a tool, not a replacement for human responsibility.
+While AI can automate tasks and support decision-making, humans remain responsible for how AI is used.
+This is particularly true where personal data is involved.
+Data protection law requires human oversight, accountability, and safeguards, especially for decisions that significantly impact individuals.

 Myth: “Using AI means data protection law no longer applies”

+✅ Fact: AI must still comply with data protection law.
 Personal data used to train, test, or operate AI systems must be processed lawfully, fairly, and transparently.
 Organisations must consider data minimisation, accuracy, security, and people’s rights.
 AI does not remove these obligations.

-📌 Final Thought for Data Protection Day
+Final Thoughts for Data Protection Day

 Use this Data Protection Day to challenge assumptions, refresh understanding, and make data protection part of everyday good practice.